Christ the King Episcopal Church

 This joy, however, does not make human grief unchristian.
 The very love we have for each other in Christ brings deep sorrow when we are parted by death.
 Jesus himself wept at the grave of his friend.
 So, while we rejoice that one we love has entered into the nearer presence of our Lord, we sorrow in sympathy with those who mourn.

-The Rector, Richard Gillespie Proctor, will be assisting you.
-Please talk with him before making any announcements regarding the officiating clergy, date and time of the service or receptions at Christ the King.
+The Rector, The Rev’d Richard Gillespie Proctor, will be assisting you.
+Please finalize arrangements with him before making any announcements regarding the officiating clergy, date and time of the service or receptions at Christ the King.
 The Rector will contact the altar guild, organist and reception guild, as necessary.
-He may be reached at (850) 267-3332 or to set up a conversation.
+You may click here to fill out some basic information to request funeral arrangements and he will contact you, or he may be reached at (850) 267-3332 or to set up a conversation.

 Click for a Christian Burial at Christ the King checklist which will be useful in the conversation.